 Another 2019 study published in the Journal of the American Heart Association concluded that diets made up of mostly plants and low in animal products result in a lower risk of Cardiovascular disease – the number one cause of death in middle-aged and eldery adults.

-Nature provides us with everything we need to thrive.
-We were never supposed to eat white bread, white granulated sugar or Twinkies (Which contain a whopping 37 ingredients, most of which are manufactured in a lab).
-We were never designed to eat 12 oz steaks or factory farmed chicken.
+We were never supposed to eat white bread.
+A favourite american treat, the Twinkie, contains a whopping 37 ingredients, most of which are manufactured in a lab.
+We were not designed to eat 12 oz steaks or factory farmed chicken.
 It is our disconnect from nature that has led us down a path of unhealthy, unnatural eating habits.

-2) By making conscious food choices
+2) Making conscious food choices

 There is more to this than eating as nature intends.
 It’s also about giving back to nature in return.

-In Michael Pollan’s book, The Omnivore’s Dilemma, he writes; ‘Imagine if we had a food system that actually produced wholesome food.
-Imagine if it produced that food in a way that restored the land.’
+In Michael Pollan’s book, The Omnivore’s Dilemma, he writes; “Imagine if we had a food system that actually produced wholesome food.
+Imagine if it produced that food in a way that restored the land.”

 Unfortunately the majority of our food comes from farms that degrade the land rather than resore it.
 Knowing where our food comes from is really important.
-A lot of us are so disconnected from nature that we don’t realise how our food is farmed.
+A lot of us are so disconnected from nature, that we forget how our food is farmed.
 Most of us simply stroll into the supermarket and pick up ready prepared foods from the shelves.
 We don’t have to venture out into a forest to forage for berries or hunt anymore like our ancestors did.
 Everything is done for us by the food industry.
-This disconnect allows us to unknowingly fund destructive farming practises.
-The good thing is, the curtains are being drawn and we’re getting a lot more transparency from companies, which makes knowing where our food comes from a lot easier.

 I’ve written before about choosing organic whenever possible.
 Organic farming is far better for the environment and produces food with a denser nutritional profile.
 Read more about why buying organic is so important here.